MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 SEGMENT ROUTING USES SEGMENTS, FOR ROUTING

-Now, you’re probably familiar with the concept of “segments” thanks to your history of eating oranges.
+You’re probably familiar with the concept of “segments” thanks to your history of eating oranges.
 However, this post has nothing to do with oranges.
 It’s actually a distraction that you brought up oranges in the first place, and I think you owe me an apology for wasting my time there.

 Each segment in the network is given a “Segment ID” or SID for short.

-- An entire router (or “node”)
+- An entire router (or “node”, as SR calls it)

 - A link (specifically, any link with an IS-IS/OSPF adjacency on it)